wpexplorer/just-events/readme.txt

 = Is the Just Events Plugin Free? =
 Yes.
 The plugin is completely free of charge under the GPL license.

-= If there a premium version? =
+= Is there a premium version? =
-No. We may consider creating addon plugins in the future but the base plugin will always be free.
+No.

 = Will the plugin work with my theme? =
 Just Events should work with any theme, however, not all themes may have a system to easily display your events.
 The plugin works best with FSE (Full Site Editing) block themes or classic theme's that include built-in integration (ask the theme developer).